Fugitive murder suspects captured in Arizona: U.S. Marshals Service

 Published Thursday, September 12, 2019 10:30AM EDT

-From there, the Barksdales drove the van into Arizona.
-Once they got to the area of St. Johns, they obtained a friend's red GMC Sierra pickup truck.
-The couple then drove both vehicles to a remote area outside of town and abandoned the van, Gonzales said.
+From there, the Barksdales drove the van with the three in the back into Arizona.
+Once they got to the middle of the state, around the tiny town of St. Johns, they picked up a friend's red GMC Sierra pickup truck.
+The couple drove both vehicles to a remote area outside town and abandoned the van, Gonzales said.

-For about a week after the escapes, digital highway signs displayed a message about the escapees and the pickup.
-Authorities took down the message after concluding that the couple likely wasn't using the pickup at that point.
+For about a week after the escape, digital highway signs displayed a message about the fugitives and the pickup.
+Authorities took down the message after concluding the couple likely were no longer using the truck, which is still missing.

-A press conference was scheduled by the Marshals' office later Thursday morning in Phoenix to discuss the case.

 Top Video